 The path to economic development

-Now take a short break to focus on what it means "economic development".
+Now let's pause for a moment to focus on what it means"economic development".
 In simple terms, then economic development (progress) is an improvement in people's ability to satisfy their needs.

 Moreover, as already noted, the duration of the complete production process, the quantity of goods used in it and its overall complexity, as a rule, grow with the progress of civilization.